Thriving (not just surviving) Christmas with a Bladder or Bowel Condition

 Make sure you have enough supplies

-Order any supplies such as ostomy bags, catheters and continence supplies that you may need in plenty of time before the christmas shutdown period.
+Order any supplies such as ostomy bags, catheters and continence supplies that you may need in plenty of time before the Christmas shutdown period.
 Consider that you may need additional to your usual order to cover you in case of any upset bellies or bladders.
-Check with your delivery company what their final deadline is for delivery before the christmas season.
+Check with your delivery company what their final deadline is for delivery before the Christmas season.
+Home Delivery customers can click here for festive opening times.

 Be prepared and feel confident out and about

 A little planning and preparation can help you enjoy and feel less daunted by being out and about during the festive season.
-Pack a small emergency change kit if you have a stoma to keep on your at all times.
-This may include a spare ostomy bag, adhesive remover spray, wipes.disposal bag and a spare pair of underwear.
-There are discreet continence pads options now available that can help you feel more confident in your best christmas outfit and high waisted underwear can help to smooth out the outline of an ostomy bag under your favourite dress or shirt.
+Pack a small emergency change kit to keep on your at all times.
+This may include a spare ostomy bags, catheters, incontinence pads, spare pair of underwear and clothing.
+There are discreet continence pads options now available that can help you feel more confident in your best Christmas outfit and high waisted underwear can help to smooth out the outline of an ostomy bag under your favourite dress or shirt.

 Most importantly… Just enjoy yourself!